urbit/docs/tutorials/arvo/arvo.md

 Ultimately, everything that happens in Arvo is reduced to Unix events.

-## Boot sequence
+## The kernel

+The Arvo kernel, stored in `sys/arvo.hoon`, is about 1k lines of Hoon whose primary purpose is to implement the transition function, `+poke`.
+In this section we point out the most important parts of `arvo.hoon` and describe their role in the greater system.
+We also give brief descriptions of Arvo's kernel modules, known as vanes, and how Arvo interfaces with them.

+This section requires an understanding of Hoon of at least the level of Chapter One of the [Hoon tutorial](@/docs/tutorials/hoon/_index.md).

+### Overall structure

+`arvo.hoon` contains five top level cores.
+We refer to them informally as follows, and list them in the order in which they are nested (i.e. cores lower in the list are nested within cores higher on the list via `=>`).
+ + Types
+ + "Section 3bE Arvo Core"
+ + Implementation core
+ + Structural interface core
-### Larval stage
+ + Larval stage core

->Before we plug the newborn node into the network, we feed it a series of bootstrap or “larval” packets that prepare it for adult life as a packet transceiver on the public network.
-The larval sequence is private, solving the secret delivery problem, and can contain as much code as we like.

-# Principles

-At a high level `%arvo` takes a mess of Unix I/O events and turns them into something clean and structured for the programmer.

-`%arvo` is designed to avoid the usual state of complex event networks: event spaghetti.
-We keep track of every event's cause so that we have a clear causal chain for every computation.
-At the bottom of every chain is a Unix I/O event, such as a network request, terminal input, file sync, or timer event.
-We push every step in the path the request takes onto the chain until we get to the terminal cause of the computation.
-Then we use this causal stack to route results back to the caller.

-### Ducts
+#### Types

+This core contains the most basic types utilized in Arvo.
+We discuss a number of them here.

+##### `+duct`

-The `%arvo` causal stack is called a `++duct`.
+The `Arvo` causal stack is called a `+duct`.
 This is represented simply as a list of paths, where each path represents a step in the causal chain.
 The first element in the path is the first letter of whichever vane handled that step in the computation, or the empty span for Unix.

-Here's a duct that was recently observed in the wild:
+Here's a duct that was recently observed in the wild (I should redo this to make sure its up to date)

 ```
 ~[